ÁKK sells HUF 30 bln of 3-month T-bills at auction, as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 30 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer, according to a report by state news wire MTI.
+The Government Debt Management Agency (ÁKK) sold HUF 30 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer, state news wire MTI reports.

-The average yield was 0.75%, 3 bp over the secondary market benchmark, which matures more than one month later, but 4 bp under the yield at the previous auction of the bills one week earlier.
+The average yield was 0.74%, 3 bp over the secondary market benchmark, which matures about one month later, but 1 bp under the yield at the previous auction of the bills one week earlier.

 scroll for moreall times CET